onyroid/candy/ROADMAP.md

 ### Stage F — Block Transition

-- [ ] Define when a monthly room and a multi-year block advance
+- [ ] Define when a four-month room and rolling block advance
 - [ ] Let high-value beads request carry-forward capacity in the next block
 - [ ] Compress repeated beads into experience patterns before transition
 - [ ] Keep retired details in local archives when storage and permissions allow